 keep a record of the investment for promotion purposes, in the form of video materials (at least 10 qualitative photos and/or 2 short videos etc.) at the project location, where physical implementation or purchase of equipment is involved, at different stages of implementation.
 Where events are being organized (other than those dedicated to project team meetings), such video materials will also be prepared, in order to be used for project promotion;

-display durable plaques or billboards clearly visible to the public, presenting the emblem of the Union in accordance with the technical characteristics laid down in Annex IX of Regulation (EU) 2021/1060, as soon as the physical implementation of the Interreg operation involving physical investment or the purchase of equipment starts or purchased equipment is installed, with regard to operations supported by the Interreg fund, if that's the case;
+display durable plaques or billboards clearly visible to the public, presenting the emblem of the Union in accordance with the technical characteristics laid down in Annex IX of Regulation (EU) 2021/1060, as soon as the physical implementation of the Interreg operation involving the purchase of equipment starts or purchased equipment is installed, with regard to operations supported by the Interreg fund, if that's the case;

 for Interreg operations not falling under para e), publicly display at least one poster of a minimum size A3 or equivalent electronic display with information about the Interreg operation highlighting the support from an Interreg fund;